 5) Connect across generations.

-Has your college grad returning to the nest caused big changes in your family?
+Has your college grad returned to the nest caused big changes in your family?
 What has helped you cope?
 What are the positives of your new situation?

 Please share in the comments or on our Facebook page!